 Because of many things, Allen is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Allen really has some of the features that families look for when choosing a good community to raise children.
 Is Allen perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Allen is a very ethnically-diverse city.
+Allen is an extremely ethnically-diverse city.
 The people who call Allen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Allen residents report their race to be White, followed by Asian.
 Allen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.79% of the city’s residents.
-Important ancestries of people in Allen include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 11.06% of the city’s residents.
+Important ancestries of people in Allen include Irish, English, Italian, and Scottish.

 The most common language spoken in Allen is English.
 Other important languages spoken here include Spanish and Chinese.